Bays, Pacific Northwest

 Cowichan Bay is located on the east coast of southern Vancouver Island, British Columbia.
 Its a wonderful little bay with a very pleasant village running along the shore.
 There are great places to dine, wonderful shops to browse and one of the most incredible maritime museums you will ever see, its build on an old wharf and is just jammed full of so much of the local history that you will find yourself spending hours exploring it.

-Originally both Cowichan Lake that was located up river and the bay side village were known as Kaatza, in the Cowichan language, it is the word for big lake.
+Originally both Cowichan Lake, that is located up the river and the bayside village were known as Kaatza, in the Cowichan language, it is the word for big lake.
 The Cowichan Bay area is the traditional land of the Cowichan First Nation.

 Today, the village of Cowichan Bay and the surrounding area is home to historic buildings, artists, friendly shops, and farmers markets.
 The bay is still a mecca for tourist who mostly arrive by boat.

 Cowichan Bay, with its bed and breakfast lodgings that are built right out over the water on stilts, its wonderful shops and restaurants, its float house community and historic wharf/ museum is something everyone should see.